aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Choosing the stack.md

 # Choosing the stack

-In this chapter we're gonna decide what tools we're gonna use to build our app.
+In this chapter we're gonna decide what tools we're gonna use to build our application.
 And try to answer why we need those tools.

 ## Choosing the tools